Sources in Knock

 Action logs

 Action logs describe what (if any) action was taken after an event was received.
-Action Logs are a helpful starting point when troubleshooting workflows or auditing what actions Knock has taken for any given event.
-Knock retains action logs according to our data retention policy.
+Action logs are a helpful starting point when troubleshooting workflows or auditing what actions Knock has taken for any given event.